-The best case scenario for sport coaches, administrators and parents is to have a Certified Athletic Trainer at all sport practices and games.
-Athletic Trainers are highly educated health care professionals who specialize in preventing, diagnosing, managing and rehabilitating injuries that result from physical activity.
-The medical education of an athletic trainer is unique to the sport setting so they possess skills that allow them to promptly and properly diagnose and manage acute or chronic injuries, including concussion.
+The best case scenario for sport coaches, administrators, student athletes, and parents is to have a Certified Athletic Trainer at all high school and college sports practices and games.
+Athletic Trainers are highly educated health care professionals who specialize in preventing, diagnosing, managing, and rehabilitating injuries that result from physical activity.
+The medical education of an athletic trainer is unique to the sport setting, as they possess skills that allow them to promptly and properly diagnose and manage acute or chronic injuries, including concussions.
 They are also qualified to make critical decisions regarding return to play.

 Advocates for Smart Play

-One of the biggest dangers of an athlete pushing through when they don’t feel 100 percent is the probability of potentially making something small into something much bigger days or weeks down the line.
+One of the biggest dangers of an athlete pushing through when they don’t feel 100 percent is the probability of potentially turning a small injury into something much bigger days or weeks down the line.
 For example, a soccer player could think “my feet hurt, I’m having sharp pains,” but decide to keep playing and not tell anyone.
-A couple weeks down the line, this same soccer player now has bilateral foot fractures that are season ending.
+A couple weeks later, this same soccer player now has bilateral foot fractures that are season ending.